iojason/linker/README.md

 Linker is part of a free tutorial to help people learn basic web development through building their own landing page similar to [Linktree]

 ## How To Use This Tutorial
-Switch to branch `complete` for the final code.
+`git checkout main` = project intro.

-Switch to branch `start` for the tutorial.
+`git checkout start` for the tutorial.

-branch `main` = project intro.
+`git checkout complete` for the final code.

 ## What You Will Learn
 - Create your own landing page to share all your social media accounts, portfolio, works, offerings, anything in a single place.
 The website is responsive and will work on any device.